 The first-year savings algorithms in the above equations are used for all HVAC projects, across NC, ROB, and ER projects.
 However, ER projects require a weighted savings calculated over both the ER and ROB periods taking the EUL and RUL into account.
 The ER savings are applied over the remaining useful life (RUL) period, and the ROB savings are applied over the remaining period (EUL-RUL).
 The final reported savings for ER projects are not actually a “first-year” savings, but an “average annual savings over the lifetime (EUL) of the measure.”
 These savings calculations are explained in Appendix A.

 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Deemed Energy and Demand Savings Tables